 Off the field, the Cardinal ranks among the nation's best with a football graduation rate of 95 percent.
-Stanford University was ranked No. 5 by U.S. News & World Report among national universities in 2013.
+Like Vanderbilt, Stanford ranks among the nation's elite academic universities.

 Mason's leadership paved the way to a historic defensive output in 2012, breaking Stanford's single-season sacks record (57) and pacing the Pac-12 in scoring defense (17.2 points), total defense (336.2 yards) and rushing defense (97.0 yards).
 In 11 of 14 games in 2012, Stanford held its opponent to 20 or fewer points, including a 14-point effort in the overtime win at top-ranked Oregon, who led the FBS with a 54.8 scoring average.

-The 2012 Stanford defense held eight of 13 opponents under 100 yards rushing in 2012, and in a string of three consecutive games, the Cardinal recorded three of its top-10 single-game rushing defense performances in school history.
+The 2012 Stanford defense held eight of 13 opponents under 100 yards rushing, and in a string of three consecutive games, the Cardinal recorded three of its top-10, single-game rushing defense performances in school history.

 In 2011, Mason's first year as co-defensive coordinator, he teamed with Jason Tarver to mold Stanford into one of the Pac-12's top defensive units.
-That season, the unit ranked either first or second in the Pac-12 in six defensive categories, including rushing defense (84.4), third-down conversion defense (1st - 31.1), scoring defense (2nd - 21.9), total defense (2nd - 337.6), sacks-per-game (2nd - 3.00) and opponent first downs (2nd - 17.5).
+That season, the unit ranked either first or second in the Pac-12 in six defensive categories, including rushing defense, third-down conversion defense, scoring defense, total defense, sacks and opponent first downs.
 Stanford finished third nationally in rushing defense.
-Mason joined the Cardinal coaching staff in 2010, serving as secondary coach under then-Stanford coach and current San Francisco 49ers coach Jim Harbaugh.
-Mason's 2010 secondary, which featured three players who went on to play in the NFL, was one of the most improved units, posting 18 interceptions.
+Mason joined the Cardinal staff in 2010, serving as secondary coach under then-Stanford coach Jim Harbaugh.
+Mason's 2010 secondary, which featured three players now in the NFL, was one of the team's most improved units, posting 18 interceptions.

 Prior to his arrival in Palo Alto, Mason served as an assistant defensive backs coach for the Minnesota Vikings from 2007 to 2009, playing a vital role in the team ranking sixth in total defense in 2008 and 2009 as the Vikings won NFC North titles each season.
 Mason was introduced to the NFL coaching circles through the Minority Fellowship program in 1996 with the St. Louis Rams and also spent time with the coaching staffs of the New York Giants and Oakland Raiders.
 He joined the Vikings staff in 2007, where he worked with defensive backs coach Joe Woods.